nicholasneo78/CatVDog-classifier/README.md

 # Cat Vs Dog Classifier

-#### Aim: To build a Convolution Neural Network (CNN) binary classifier to classify cats and dogs images using keras.
+#### Aim: To build a Convolutional Neural Network (CNN) binary classifier to classify cats and dogs images using keras.

 #### _This repository contains:_
   - File Structure of the initial setup